Can’t Afford A Patek? Here’s 5 Patek Philippe Nautilus Alternatives [2022 Update]

-Despite not being octagonal in it’s construction, the blend of the case layers give this watch a look of many lines, with the oval dial itself sitting on top.
+Despite not being octagonal in its construction, the blend of the case layers gives this watch a look of many lines, with the oval dial itself sitting on top.
 The dial also closely resembles that of the Nautilus, with the simple blue face matching baton hands, hour markers and a simple date window.

 The Hublot Classic Fusion has all the features you’d expect from a luxury Swiss watch, with a high powered movement, sapphire crystal, 50m of water resistance and a hardy titanium frame.

-The Classic Fusion retails at somewhere around ¼ of the price of a Nautilise, so whilst it’s still expensive relatively speaking, it’s a far cheaper alternative.
+The Classic Fusion can be found around the $5,000 – $7,000 price point.
+That’s a fraction of the price of a Nautilus, so whilst it’s still expensive relatively speaking, it’s a far far cheaper alternative.

-Next we bring you another staple name of the luxury watch market in Bulgari.
-The Italian brand specialises in many different types of luxury, covering everything from jewelry and fragrances to a high-end hotel range.
+Next, we bring you another staple name of the luxury watch market in Bulgari.
+The Italian brand specialises in many different types of luxury, covering everything from jewellery and fragrances to a high-end hotel range.

-As a watch in it’s own right, its design is inspired by the Roman Massentius Basilica.
-The Octa is a powerful piece, sporting a 42 hour power reserve movement, but much like the Nautilus, its design is the most striking feature!
-A watch that you simply won’t be able to take your eyes off, which again, sits at a price point much below 50% of a Nautilus.
+As a watch in its own right, its design is inspired by the Roman Massentius Basilica.
+The Octa is a powerful piece, sporting a 42-hour power reserve movement, but much like the Nautilus, its design is the most striking feature!

 Like the Nautilus itself, the Laureato’s sporty feel makes it the perfect companion day-to-day as well as for special occasions.
 It matches the design style well as an alternative with the octagonal shape of the case the watch’s stand out feature!

-Like Girard Perrgaux, Piaget are a brand with a long history of creating high quality Swiss watches.
+Like Girard Perrgaux, Piaget is a brand with a long history of creating high-quality Swiss watches.
 For this comparison, their Polo range brings the sporty class that we see from the Nautilus whilst combining it with a slightly different octagonal style.

 The Polo combines quality features such as COSC movement, sapphire crystal and case back and 100m of water resistance.
 Similar again to the Girard Perrgauz, this watch comes in at a significant discount to the Nautilus, but will set you back somewhere in the region of $11,000.